asreview/asreview/docs/source/project_create.rst

 To start reviewing a dataset with ASReview LAB, you first need to create a project.
 The project will contain your dataset, settings, labeling decisions, and machine learning models.
 You can choose from three different project
 types: Oracle, Exploration, and Simulation.
-The setup of a project consist of 4 steps: Project information, Data, Model, and Warm up.
+The project setup consists of 4 steps: Project information, Data, Model, and Warm up.
 The sections below explain each of the steps of the setup.